nzerr57/Portfolio-Project/README.md

 ## Description

-The objective of this project was to create a portfolio page that contains information about me and also show cases some of my projects I have completed.
-At the time of
+The objective of this project was to create a portfolio page that contains information about me (short bio and contact info) and also showcases some of my projects I have completed.
+At the time of doing this project I haven't finished many projects worth adding to my portfolio, but I plan to add more in the future once I get farther into my coding journey.

 [Link to Deployed Project](https://nzerr57.github.io/Portfolio-Project/)